listenToRipley/python/Notes.md

 This could be a way to incapsulate a series of methods that can be easily exported and imported.

+### Magic Method

+Universally accepted methods for instances of the class in which they are provided.
+They are different from regular methods since these will give you access to operands to use as a shorthand instead of calling the specific method name.

+You will do this by using underscore and  the operands name, `__add__`

 ### Class Attributes

 These are meant as a specific value that is associated with all instances of the class and can be changes based values changes inside of the `__init__` Important to note that while this value